FindHotel/email-processor/README.rst

 Caveats
 ====

-Apart from the security issues, a caveat a STMP server instance can be associated only to one email processor.
+Apart from the security issues, a caveat is that a STMP server instance can be associated only to one email processor.
 This is actually a very easy fix that we will take care of very soon.